 From the moment you fire up the game, you will notice how pretty the artwork looks.
-The world you play in is very colourful and beautiful, because they have spent a lot of time to make every environment look different and fun.
+The world you play in is very colourful and beautiful because they have spent a lot of time making every environment look different and fun.
 On one of the early levels, you are in a gorgeous, deep blue cave, to then be running around a bright, yellow, sunlit countryside.

 The character design is very cute, especially the design of ‘Lulua’, the main character that you play as.
 They use lots of pastel colours to make it more kawaii, and it’s very pleasing to the eye.

 Although the artwork is very good, the detail in the graphics isn’t the best.
 There hasn’t been much care or attention put into the textures.
 However, this fits perfectly into an anime-style game.
 The animation is a little stiff, however, the details in the menu systems are excellent.
 The combat graphics aren’t the most exciting, and the characters look a little pixelated.